1981

 vocals - sung by Martin - appeared on the album as Any Second Now (Voices).

-The single reached number 8 on the UK Singles Charts.
-Just Can't Get Enough
+The single reached No. 8 on the UK Singles Charts.

-also was the first song to get a music video, which was directed by Clive Richardson.
+Besides, Just Can't Get Enough was the first song to get a music video,

 Fletch: "The Just Can't Get Enough video was a funny one.
 Made in